-A rider opening both of their runs with a technically difficult trick or combinations of tricks would be considered high risk.
-Risk is also demonstrated by how a rider performs their tricks and whether they display a sense of "putting it all on the line" in order to better their opponents.
+- An Athlete executing their first maneuver on course in both of their passes. - Executing difficult maneuvers relative to the course. - · Risk A rider opening their run with a technically difficult trick would be considered high risk.
+Risk is also demonstrated by how a rider performs their tricks and whether or not they display a sense of "putting it all on the line" in order to better their opponents.